Recruiting Diverse Graduate & Professional Students

 McNair Scholar Program National Directory

-The McNair Scholar National Directory compiles information about graduating seniors, including their addresses, majors, and areas of interest for graduate study.
-You can view the online McNair Scholar Database here.
+The McNair Scholar National Directory compiles information about graduating seniors, including their undergraduate majors and areas of interest for graduate study.
+Please contact [email protected] if your program would like access to the National McNair Directory.
+Note: This is an annual list that is not available until early Fall (beginning of September) each year.

 GEM Fellowship Directory

-Please contact [email protected] for information about the GEM Consortium Online Portal.
+Please contact [email protected] for more information about the GEM Consortium Online Portal.

 Campus Community Connection Visitation Program